Module 8: Non-infectious Disease and Disorders

 A focused answer to the HSC Biology Module 8 dot point on epidemiology.
 Defines incidence, prevalence and mortality, compares cohort, case-control and cross-sectional study designs, and applies them to the Doll and Hill lung cancer studies.

-A focused answer to the HSC Biology Module 8 dot point on genetic disorders.
-Covers cystic fibrosis (autosomal recessive, CFTR), sickle cell anaemia (autosomal recessive, HBB), Huntington's disease (autosomal dominant, HTT), with pedigree analysis and inheritance patterns.
+HSC Biology Module 8 answer on named genetic disorders - cystic fibrosis (autosomal recessive, CFTR), sickle cell anaemia (autosomal recessive, HBB) and Huntington's disease (autosomal dominant, HTT) - with their molecular causes, effects, and pedigree and Punnett-square analysis.

 A focused answer to the HSC Biology Module 8 dot point on nutritional and environmental disease.
 Covers type 2 diabetes, cardiovascular disease (atherosclerosis) and mesothelioma, with mechanisms, risk factors and burden of disease in Australia.